verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] having done a ctrl+c but not a ctrl+v feels like carrying a loaded gun
 - [ ] life is a rapid struggle to become employed and then a much slower, more painful struggle to become unemployed.
 - [ ] Those are my principles, and if you don't like them... well, I have others.-- Groucho Marx
+- [ ] After years of hard work you have reached the pinnacle of mediocrity.